 - Emotional and Physical Well Being (inc Resilience)

 - Community Please click here to read about this years curriculum drivers in more detail.

 We offer an engaging range of experiences that support our culture: pupils enjoy a ‘full spectrum’ of academic, physical, spiritual, moral, social and cultural activities that enrich their lives and build their cultural capital giving them every chance to succeed academically and engage in wider society.
 Our curriculum enables all of our children to have the confidence and skills they need to be happy, life-long learners.

-We adopt a ‘blended approach’ to learning, using the most effective strategies from our remote education experiences and embedding them into our policies and practices to support effective learning.
-In the event of remote education, the provision is tailored and adapted to ensure a continuity of the curriculum online.
+We adopt a ‘blended approach’ to learning, building on the most effective strategies from our remote education experiences and embedding them into our policies and practices to support effective learning.

 Our curriculum provides appropriate balance

 At Fullwood Primary School we believe in providing a safe and stimulating environment which enables every child to achieve their best through varied learning experiences so that they can be confident children who feel the accomplishments of their achievements.
 This is our school’s vision and we believe that a positive partnership between teachers, parents and carers and children will help us to achieve our vision.

 Our curriculum therefore gives pupils an excellent mix of academic and personal development; it gives equal importance to core and foundation subjects; physical wellbeing and mental wellbeing are both valued, understood and prioritised by our careful consideration of curriculum design.
 The philosophy of our curriculum is underpinned through a balance between knowledge base provision and skills development that ensures our children are on their way to becoming life-long learners.